 Of course, you can also contact the school directly to ask about possible scholarships or grants you may qualify for.
 You might be able to find out about scholarships offered for specific majors.

 My conversation with Rebecca was more helpful than I could have hoped for, but it left me perturbed.
 When grant money is so difficult to come by and loans are so easy, it can be tempting to assume student loans are the best way to pay for college.

 But that’s just not true.

-At Pearson, we believe college shouldn’t leave you under mountains of debt.
+At Accelerated Pathways, we believe college shouldn’t be a debt sentence.
 We help students avoid the need for student loans altogether by lowering their college costs through the use of affordable online courses.
-I’d encourage you to make a smart financial decision and avoid federal student loans altogether.
-Learn more about how our Accelerated Pathways program can help you save money on your education and graduate debt free.
+I’d encourage you to make a smart financial decision and avoid federal student loans.
+Learn more about how Accelerated Pathways can help you save money on your education and graduate debt free.

-Special thanks to Rebecca Decker, one of our amazing Admissions Counselors, for taking the time out to chat with me about this topic.
+Special thanks to Rebecca Decker, one of our amazing admissions counselors, for taking the time to chat with me about this topic.